DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 **Analysis/Observation**:

 &nbsp;&nbsp;&nbsp;&nbsp;Countries colored in gold (those outside the top 10) tend to cluster little scattered but still maintain dense connectivity.
 This suggests that even mid-sized Olympic nations share a significant number of disciplines with top countries, likely because of universally accessible sports like Athletics, Judo, and Swimming.
 This network helps illustrate global sport alignment: countries tend to train and send athletes to similar sets of disciplines, which could reflect global norms in Olympic preparation, shared funding priorities, or mutual access to more accessible disciplines.
-The visualization also highlights which countries serve as **participation hubs**, structurally linking diverse parts of the Olympic ecosystem.
+The visualization also highlights which countries serve as participation nodes, structurally linking diverse parts of the Olympic ecosystem.

 5. **Athlete–Medal Type Network and Clustering (Japan)**